esync-network/docs/docs/ambassadors/merchantonboarding.md

 - eActivity Transaction Bonus: 50% of the paid transaction fees in ACT.
 - Merchant Subscription Bonus: 300 ACT is granted once the Merchant Subscription is paid

-Communicate Merchant Fees:
+Make sure to also communicate Merchant Fees:

-- Merchant Subscription: Charged annually in ECS
+- Optional: Premium Business Subscription (must be renewed annually)
-- Transaction Fees: Costs to receive transactions from Consumers (gas costs included)
+- Transaction Fees: Costs to receive transaction s from Consumers (gas costs included)
 - Network Fees: Paid by a Merchant for sending funds to other wallets, or refunds

-Code of Conduct
+## Code of Conduct
 We want to ensure that the behavior of our Ambassadors is in line with our ethos.

 These rules must be followed: